World leader in organized crime communications was launched in Canada

 Phantom Secure 2.0

-On Twitter and Instagram, Phantom Secure came back to life after the incarceration of Ramos with a Bitcoin-only payment option.
+On Twitter and Instagram, Phantom Secure came back to life after the incarceration of Ramos.
+But who would have had access to their systems?
+The new Phantom Secure came back with a Bitcoin-only payment option.
 The company wrote on its Instagram account that because some users were associated with law enforcement and broke the “circle of trust”, the service was being re-booted.
 The hashtags #WeBack #BitcoinOnly #PhantomsBack #BackOnline were used.
-While the US government seized hundreds of domains from Phantom Secure as part of the take-down of the organization, the social media accounts remain active.
 According to their Instagram account, you can enter the new circle of trust through the doorway of Bitcoin.

 One post on Instagram reads: “The arc of technology is in the direction of unbreakable encryption, and no laws are going to get in the way of that reality.”

-It appears that the law did indeed get in the way, at least for Ramos.
+It appears that the law actually did get in the way, at least for Ramos.